Annetta Pedretti

-Annetta Pedretti (1954-2018) was an architect associated with second-order cybernetics.
+Annetta Pedretti (1954-2018) was an architect associated with second-order cybernetics, and a student of Gordon Pask.

 She is known for her long-term design project refurbishing a house at 25 Princelet Street in Spitalfields, now called the House of Annetta.
+She moved into the house in 1980.
+After her death in 2018, it was entrusted to Stiftung Edith Maryon, who have continued to develop it as a community resource with the architecture collective Assemble.